HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/Configure_search_in_portlet.md

-# Configuring search in a portlets
+# Configuring search in portlets

 In this section, you can configure the search and filter the portlets by defining a portlet property setting.